javergarav/icsa-2024-artifact/README.md

 ### Abstract

-Sarch-knows is a knowledge graph presented in the paper, required for the checking process of the proposed Sarch-Checks method.
-The artifact presented to ICSA corresponds to a compact version of this knowledge graph.
-TO COMPLETE...
+Sarch-Checks is a method that allows checking whether a security property is present in the architectural design of a given software system.
+To achieve this, Sarch-Checks receives an architecture description as input and makes use of a knowledge graph called Sarch-Knows, which models different security scenarios, based on different elements of software architecture and cybersecurity.
+This artifact presents a database instance in Neo4j, which models the Sarch-Knows knowledge graph.
+The database allows the execution of queries in Cypher language, the key element for the checking process carried out by Sarch-Checks.

 ### Overview